Ordre National des Experts-Comptables et des Comptables Agréés du Burkina Faso

-ONECCA-BF played a key role in promoting the adoption of IFRS at the regional level and demonstrated its willingness to adopt IFRS through its representative on the OHADA committee that was responsible for the convergence process.
+ONECCA-BF played a key role in promoting the adoption of IFRS at the regional level and had a representative on the OHADA committee that was responsible for the convergence process.
 The institute has and continues to monitor updates to the standards through its Standards’ Committee and provide training on both SYSCOHADA and IFRS through its CPD Commission.
 For example, in May 2017, ONECCA-BF sent two members to Cote d’Ivoire for a three-day training on the new standards and upon their return, ONECCA hosted a training for all members in June 2017.
 ONECCA-BF indicates that it includes several trainings on IFRS and SYSCOHADA standards in its continuing professional development program.
 Its most recent training was held in December 2019 on the standards that would be applicable from January 2020.

 Additionally, the institute has provided its members with implementation manuals, case studies, and guidelines issued by the OHADA, and has disseminated IASB pronouncements via its website.

-With the recent adoption of IFRS listed companies in OHADA member states, ONECCA-BF could also consider advocating for the regional adoption of IFRS for SMEs as a permissible framework to bring SME reporting in line with international best practices.
+With the recent adoption of IFRS for listed companies in OHADA member states, ONECCA-BF is encouraged to continue to demonstrate examples of implementation support, such as training and sharing resources, which it might provide for its members in cases where they need to apply the standards.
+The IFRS Foundation has French translations of the IFRS readily available that the institute may consider sharing amongst its members and other stakeholders to support understanding and implementation.
+The institute could also consider advocating for the regional adoption of IFRS for SMEs as a permissible framework to bring SME reporting in line with international best practices.

 IFAC bears no responsibility for the information provided in the SMO Action Plans prepared by IFAC member organizations.
 Please see our full Disclaimer for additional information.